aws-quickstart/cdk-eks-blueprints/docs/addons/aws-load-balancer-controller.md

-# AWS Load Balancer Controller Add-on
+# AWS Load Balancer Controller add-on
-The AWS Load Balancer Controller manages AWS Elastic Load Balancers for a Kubernetes cluster.
+The AWS Load Balancer Controller manages Elastic Load Balancing for Kubernetes clusters.
 The controller provisions the following resources:

-- An AWS Application Load Balancer (ALB) when you create a Kubernetes Ingress.
+- An Application Load Balancer when you create Kubernetes inbound traffic.

-- An AWS Network Load Balancer (NLB) when you create a Kubernetes Service of type LoadBalancer.
-In the past, you used the Kubernetes in-tree load balancer for instance targets, but used the AWS Load balancer Controller for IP targets.
-With the AWS Load Balancer Controller version 2.2.0 or later, you can create Network Load Balancers using either target type.
-For more information about NLB target types, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers.

-For more information about AWS Load Balancer Controller please see the [official documentation](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).
+- A Network Load Balancer when you create a Kubernetes service of type `LoadBalancer`.
+Previously, Kubernetes used an in-tree load balancer for instance targets and the AWS Load Balancer Controller for IP targets.
+With the AWS Load Balancer Controller (version 2.2.0 or later), you can create Network Load Balancers using either target type.
+For more information, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers.
+For more information, see [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).

-This controller is a required for proper configuration of other ingress controllers such as NGINX.
+This controller is required for proper configuration of other inbound controllers, such as NGINX.

 ## Usage